Frenzarectah/Frenzarectah/README.md

 Nowadays, i'm working on myself and improving my skills, so there are not big projects or works, just trying to create my<br/> portfolio on my own :)<br/>
 Hoping to make a good work and be soon a functional part of this community!<br/>
-I would like to work as a #frontend developer, my dream is working in a little startup with the possibility to create my own career and to grow<br>
+I would like to work as a #frontend developer, my dream is working in a little startup with the possibility to create my own career and grow<br>
 with my company :)<br>
 Feel free to contact me for any stuffs! </br>